Server-Side Request Forgery (SSRF) in Rails: Risks and Mitigation

 Mitigating SSRF Vulnerabilities in Rails

-The key to preventing SSRF is to never fully trust user-supplied input.
+The key to preventing SSRF is to never fully trust user-supplied input5.
 Here are several strategies to mitigate this vulnerability in your Rails application.

 Instead of allowing requests to any domain, maintain a whitelist of allowed domains.
 This is the most effective way to prevent SSRF.